Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Why EV Per-Mile Cost Usually Beats Petrol
+How EV Per-Mile Cost Usually compares with Petrol

 A typical EV covers 3-4 miles per kWh.
 At 15 cents per kWh — a common residential rate — that works out to 4-5 cents per mile.
 A comparable 28-MPG petrol car at 3.50 per gallon costs 12.5 cents per mile.
 The EV advantage is often 2-3x on per-mile energy cost, which compounds meaningfully over tens of thousands of miles.